siddolo/splashtop-for-rmm-linux/README.md

-# Splashtop for RMM in Linux
+# Splashtop for RMM on Linux

 Tested with NinjaRMM and Ubuntu 22.04 LTS with wine-7.22 (Staging)